 “Can raw milk make grass grow?
 More specifically, can one application of three gallons of raw milk on an acre of land produce a large amount of grass?”

-David Wetzel is the person possibly most responsible for bringing the ancient practice of applying milk to soil in order to improve the health, disease resistance and productivity of the soil.
-As part of a 10 year study in collaboration with the University of Nebraska soil specialists and weed specialists as well as insect specialists have proven the effectiveness of milk as a soil improver.
+David Wetzel is the person possibly most responsible for bringing the ancient practice of applying milk to the soil in order to improve the health, disease resistance, and productivity of the soil.
+As part of a 10-year study in collaboration with the University of Nebraska soil specialists and weed specialists as well as insect specialists have proven the effectiveness of milk as a soil improver.

-The linked article is from Ralph Voss, a student of David’s methods, followed by David’s own observations on what is working on his farm.
+The following article is from Ralph Voss, a student of David’s methods, followed by David’s own observations on what is working on his farm.

 Finally, An article featuring the attributes/observations on applying raw milk to the soil.

 “This article appeared in the March 10, 2010, issue of the Unterrified Democrat, a weekly newspaper published in Linn, Mo., since 1866.
 In addition to writing for the paper, Voss raises registered South Poll cattle on pathetically poor grass that he is trying desperately to improve.”

 Nebraska dairyman applies raw milk to pastures and watches the grass grow

 An Illinois steel-company executive turned Nebraska dairyman has stumbled onto an amazingly low-cost way to grow high-quality grass – and probably even crops – on depleted soil.